Northern Zambia. Shiwa N’gandu to Kapiysha Hot Springs. 22- 24th November 2012

 Of course there are the hot springs themselves, which are completely natural.
 I wish I could’ve stayed longer as there is so much to do!
 Apart from walking the bird trail, floating and swimming in the river and springs, there is a beautiful new spa offering a variety of massages and treatments.
 Unfortunately all I had time for was a dip in the springs.

 Incidentally, Mark’s wife is a brilliant cook.
 She made us a scrumptious curry and supposedly does some mean stir fries too.
 After sharing a bottle of Italian Prosecco in the middle of ‘darkest Africa’, I decided to call it a night as I had a long drive the next day.
-My next destination was only 250km away, as the crow flies, but owing to a flooded river I had to take a lo-o-ong detour around Lusaka to get to South Luangwa National Park.
+My next destination, only 250km from Shiwa N’gandu, is an enchanting manor on a huge estate in the middle of Zambia with a fascinating history and stories to tell as the crow flies, but owing to a flooded river I had to take a lo-o-ong detour around Lusaka to get to South Luangwa National Park.